cookiebinary1/trusted-wifi-area/README.md

 ```bash
 nano ~/.trusted-wifi-area
 ```
-..and enter list of the Wi-Fi names.
+... and enter list of the Wi-Fi names.
 Press `Ctrl`+`O` to save and `Ctrl`+`X` to exit.

 #### Example